 Restricted fund balance is to be reported when constraints placed on the use of the resources are imposed by grantors, contributors, laws or regulations of other governments or imposed by law through enabling legislation.
 Enabling legislation includes a legally enforceable requirement that these resources be used only for the specific purposes as provided in the legislation.
-This fund balance classification will be used to report funds that are restricted for debt service obligations and for other items contained in the Connecticut statutes.
+This fund balance classification will be used to report funds that are restricted for capital construction and debt service obligations and for other items contained in the Connecticut statutes.

 Committed fund balance will be reported for amounts that can only be used for specific purposes pursuant to formal action of the Town's highest level of decision making authority.
-These funds may only be used for the purpose specified unless the entity removes or changes the purpose by taking the same action that was used to establish the commitment.
-This classification includes certain designations established and approved by the entity's governing board.
+The Board of Selectmen and the Board of Finance are the highest level of decision making authority for the Town that can, by the adoption of a resolution prior to the end of the fiscal year, commit fund balance.
+Once adopted, these funds may only be used for the purpose specified unless the Board of Selectmen and the Board of Finance removes or changes the purpose by taking the same action that was used to establish the commitment.
+This classification includes certain amounts established and approved by the Board of Selectmen and the Board of Finance.

-Assigned fund balance, in the General Fund, will represent amounts constrained either by the entity's highest level of decision making authority or a person with delegated authority from the governing board to assign amounts for a specific intended purpose.
+Assigned fund balance, in the General Fund, will represent amounts constrained either by the Board of Finance's budgetary policy (for amounts assigned for continuing appropriations, assessment appeals or for balancing the subsequent year's budget) or delegated to the Chief Financial Officer (for amounts assigned to satisfy purchases on order).
 An assignment cannot result in a deficit in the unassigned fund balance in the General Fund.
-This classification will include amounts designated for balancing the subsequent year's budget and encumbrances.
 Assigned fund balance in all other governmental funds represents any positive remaining amount after classifying nonspendable, restricted or committed fund balance amounts.

 Unassigned fund balance, in the General Fund, represents amounts not classified as nonspendable, restricted, committed or assigned.
 The General Fund is the only fund that would report a positive amount in unassigned fund balance.
-For all governmental funds other than the General Fund, unassigned fund balance would necessarily be negative, since the fund's liabilities, together with amounts already classified as nonspendable, restricted and committed would exceed the fund's assets.
+For all governmental funds other than the General Fund, unassigned fund balance would necessarily be negative, since the fund's liabilities and deferred inflows of resources, together with amounts already classified as nonspendable, restricted and committed would exceed the fund's assets and deferred outflows of resources.